 - Adopting a three-tiered licensing system for all new drivers under 21—not just those under 18.

 Until changes like these are implemented, it's up to drivers to make smart decisions to keep themselves and others safe.
-If you were injured in a crash with a careless or reckless driver, contact the car accident professionals at Kansas City Accident Injury Attorneys to learn about the actions you can take to ensure you're treated fairly by the insurance company.
+If you were injured in a crash with a careless or reckless driver talk with the car accident professionals at Kansas City Accident Injury Attorneys.
+Contact us online or call us directly at 888.348.2616 to learn about the actions you can take to ensure you're treated fairly by the insurance company.